 - Head Injuries: These can range from mild concussions to severe traumatic brain injuries (TBIs), often resulting from the head striking an object like the steering wheel or window.

-- Soft Tissue Injuries: Injuries to muscles, tendons, and ligaments often manifest as sprains, strains, or contusions.
+- Soft tissue injuries: Injuries to muscles, tendons, and ligaments often manifest as sprains, strains, or contusions.

 - Lacerations: Cuts or tears in the skin may be caused by shattered glass or metal in the aftermath of a collision.

-- Bruised Ribs: Bruised ribs are caused by strong impacts, such as from seat belts or steering wheels, leading to painful but typically non-life-threatening injuries.
+- Bruised ribs: Bruised ribs are caused by strong impacts, such as from seat belts or steering wheels, leading to painful but typically non-life-threatening injuries.

 How Do Catastrophic Injuries Change Your Car Accident Case?